PrimelPrime/ccm/README.md

 > Enjoy!

+## Version 1.0.2
+Added the option to reverse recorded paths.

 ## Version 1.0.1
-Reworked the override functionality to now delete all existing files in the paths folder fixed some minor typos
+Reworked the override functionality to now delete all existing files in the paths folder.

+Fixed some minor typos.

 ## Version 1.0.0
 Initial release